qgis/QGIS-Enhancement-Proposals/qep-authentication-system.rst

 6. Further Improvements
 -----------------------

-General auth system improvements to be considered:
+General auth system improvements to be considered (no particular order):

 * Have security guru/firm audit implementation (I'm no guru)
 * Integrate auth system with database connection configs
 * Integrate auth system with Plugin Manager connections
 * Integrate auth system with all HTTP connection classes
 * Integrate auth system into QGIS Server, where user prompts are not supported
+* Integrate master password entry with platform-specific password managers, so user does not need to enter it and automated pre-population scripts are easier to code
 * Finish implementation of auth config 'resource' (auto-auth via matched resource URI)
 * Refactor auth provider and config classes to add a connection group type, e.g.